randy-krouth-vm/API_Tester/README.md

 ## 🧠 What This Is

-**API Security Tester** is a .NET MAUI application built for structured, standards-aligned API security validation.
+**API Security Tester** is a .NET MAUI application built by Codex for structured, standards-aligned API security validation.

 It combines: